• Skip to primary navigation

 • Cook potatoes (Note 5): Wash the potatoes, place them in a saucepan, cover with water, bring to a boil, add salt, cover, and cook for about 20-25 minutes or until the potatoes are tender and easily pierced with a fork.
 Alternatively, peel and cube the potatoes and cook them for about 10-15 minutes or until tender.
 Drain well and leave until cool.

 • Cook eggs: Prepare the hard-boiled eggs.
-Place the eggs in the saucepan, cover with water.
-Bring to a boil, turn the heat off and let the eggs in the hot water, covered, for 12-15 minutes, depending on size.
+Place the eggs in the saucepan, and cover with water.
+Bring to a boil, turn the heat off, and let the eggs in the hot water, covered, for 12-15 minutes, depending on size.
 Drain and rinse with cold water.
 Leave to cool completely.

 • Chop: Once the potatoes are cool, peel and cut them into cubes, place them in a bowl.
 Next, finely chop the eggs and place them in the bowl as well.
 Add the finely chopped onion and pickles.
 Stir.

-• Make the dressing: In another bowl, mix the mayonnaise, mustard, paprika powders, finely chopped herbs, about 2 tablespoons pickle juice, 1-2 teaspoons lemon juice, salt, and pepper.
+• Make the dressing: In another bowl, mix the mayonnaise, mustard, paprika powders, finely chopped herbs, about 2 tablespoons of pickle juice, 1-2 teaspoons of lemon juice, most of the chopped chives, salt, and pepper.
 Stir well.

 • Combine: Add to the potato egg salad and stir carefully.
 Adjust the taste with more pickle and lemon juice, salt and pepper.